-Sally Hayden spoke to Women in Foreign Policy’s Hannah McCarthy about her career as a journalist, foreign reporting and the migration crisis.
+Sally Hayden spoke to Women in Foreign Policy about her career as a journalist and reporting on the migration crisis.

 Name: Sally Hayden

 Education: Law (International) BCL, University College Dublin | MSc International Politics, Trinity College, Dublin